CreeperGaming111/SCP-SL-English-Custom-Translation-File/README.md

 I used Matthew's file for inspiration even took some of the translations from there.
 I made this for having a better experience on SCP:SL.
 Hope you will like this 🙂.

+To put this translation file you first have to